ansible/vscode-ansible/README.md

 > The screenshots and animations presented in this README have been taken using
 > the One Dark Pro theme.
 The default VS Code theme will not show the syntax
 > elements as distinctly, unless customized.
-Virtually any non-default theme
+Virtually any theme other than
-> will do better.
+> default will do better.

 ### Validation
 ![YAML validation](images/yaml-validation.gif)